mvit777/BikeShop/BikeShop.BlazorComponents/README.md

     }
 }).apply(bootstrapNS);
 ```
-So far this is the only code needed to make Blazor interact with the Bootstrap Modal and JQuery Datatables
+So far this is the only code needed to make Blazor interact with the Bootstrap Modal and JQuery Datatables.
+All the other components I wrapped inside my library can function either without javascript (Ex.
+Tabs) or can just be activated by C# only.
+Let's have a closer look...

 ## Brief description of the components